The Neolithic Signature

 Magheraghanrush or Deer Park Neolithic Court Cairn in Co.
 Sligo (Pl.
 5).

 Court cairns were amongst the earliest types of monuments erected on the Island of Ireland by the Neolithic communities, between c.
 BC4000-BC2400, respectfully.
 Court cairns in Ireland are generally located in the northern section of the island, as very few examples have been located south of a line stretching from Galway (west coast) to Dundalk (east coast).
 In terms of the design or the layout of court cairns, as the name implies, they differ to passage mounds considerably, due to the presence of the unroofed forecourt, that provides access to the internal galleries or chambers.
 Court cairns vary in length however, the optimum court cairn length measures between c.
-25metres to 35metres and their width is usually half of their length.
-The court cairn at Magheraghanrush (translated from Gaelic means 'the plain of the red hound' or the 'the plain of the hound of Ross') has an east west alignment and is unusual in shape and orthostatic arrangement.
+25metres to 35metres, their width is usually half of their length.
+The court cairn at Magheraghanrush (translated from Gaelic means ‘the plain of the red hound ‘or the ‘the plain of the red hound of Ross’) has an east west alignment and is unusual in shape and orthostatic arrangement.
 The entrance to the central enclosed court area is located along the middle of the court cairns southern side.
-Located at the eastern end of the court cairn, are twin galleries, while at the western end of the court cairn there is a single gallery however, all the galleries are double chambered internally.
-Archaeological excavations took place at Magheraghanrush court cairn in three consecutive stages, in AD1884 (by Reverend James Graves), AD1887 (by Wood Martin) and again in AD1891 (by Milligan).
-In total these excavations recovered the remains of 10 individuals (from adults and children Along with some unclassified human bone).
+Located at the eastern end of the court cairn, are twin galleries, while at the western end of the court cairn there is a single gallery however, all the galleries are double chambered.
+Archaeological excavations took place at Magheraghanrush court cairn, in three consecutive stages, in AD1884 (by Reverend James Graves), AD1887 (by Wood Martin) and again in AD1891 (by Milligan).
+In total these excavations recovered the remains of 10 individuals (from adults and children along with some unclassified human bone).
 Also uncovered during these excavations was a significant amount of animal bone and after zoological analysis, it was discovered that the animal bones derived from Hare, Horse, Ox, Goat, Red Deer and Swine.
 Visiting Magheraghanrush court cairn is advised, as it is located in a stunning parkland that offers fantastic views of the surrounding landscape, picnic tables are also plentiful, for that all-important cup of tea.